 ---|---|---|

-year | yy,yyyy | Display the year value from the given date |
+year | yy,yyyy | This will display the Millisecond’s Value. |

-quarter | qq, q | Display the quarter value from the given date |
+quarter | qq, q | Display the quarter value from the given date. |

-month | mm, m | Display the month name from the given date |
+month | mm, m | Display the month name from the given date. |

-dayofyear | dy, y | The day of a year number from 1 to 365 |
+dayofyear | dy, y | The day of a year numbers from 1 to 365. |

-day | dd, d | Day number from 1 to 31 |
+day | dd, d | The day of the year numbers from 1 to 365. |

-weekday | dw, w | Display the Week days name from the given date (Sunday to Saturday) |
+week | wk, ww | Display the Weekdays name from the given date (Sunday to Saturday). |

-hour | hh | Hour value |
+hour | hh | It returns the Hour value. |

-minute | mi, n | Minute Value present in the specified date |
+minute | mi, n | Minute Value present on the specified date. |

-second | ss, s | This will display the Seconds Value |
+second | ss, s | This will display the Millisecond’s Value. |

-millisecond | ms | This will display the Milliseconds Value |
+millisecond | ms | This will display the Milliseconds Value. |

-microsecond | mcs | This Datename will display the microsecond Value available |
+microsecond | mcs | This Datename will display the microsecond Value available. |

-nanosecond | ns | This argument in sql datename function will display the Nanoseconds Value |
+nanosecond | ns | This argument in sql datename function will display the Nanoseconds Value. |

 TZOffset | tz | This will display the Time Zone Offset Value. |

-ISO_WEEK | isowk, isoww | This will display the Iso Week Number |
+ISO_WEEK | isowk, isoww | This will display the Iso Week Number. |

 SQL DATENAME Example